 The guidelines do not apply to child support orders entered against step parents or other persons or agencies who are secondarily liable for child support.
 If a child’s parents have executed a valid, unincorporated separation agreement that determines a parent’s child support obligations and an action for child support is subsequently brought against the parent, the court must base the parent’s child support obligation on the amount of support provided under the separation.

 Usually, a parent with primary physical custody is eligible for Child support from the non-custodial parent.
 Child support can be initiated through consent of the parties, or through the court process where a Judge orders a reasonable amount of child support based on both parties’ incomes and the needs of the child or children.
 Parents of a child do not need to have been married in order to have a child support order.
-In addition,

 Child support will begin on the date set in the Court order, or on the date of the entry of a Consent Order signed by the parties and the judge.